Inoxia25/TravelDiaries/README.md

 - Move on and run `node app.js`
 - This will start the project automatically on `localhost:3000`.

-## What it Does
-- Allows users to signup/login.
-- Allows users to add/edit/delete travel experiences by adding title, image link, cost per night and description of the experience.
-- Allows other users to comment on the travel experiences, and edit/delete their comments later.
-- Shows a travel playlist with all the songs for your travel!
-- Allows you to choose your travel mood (like hiking, going on a road trip,etc) and relevant songs are recommended using Spotify after authentication using Spotify is done.

 ## Technologies Used
-We utilized various technologies ranging from animation tools, web development tools, scripting languages and multiple APIs to build ‘rythMind’.
 - Front end languages: HTML5, CSS3, Javascript
 - Front end framework: Bootstrap to design the user interface (UI)
 - Backend: Node.js, Express.js